French Version

 Regional Products

 Most of the villages are bordered with orchards, produce fruits and cultivate wheat.
 Except for the main Alamut valley, where the Shahrud river is formed by confluence of the Taliqan and Alamut rivers, making it suitable for rice-farming.
 Their income is supplemented by raising sheep, goats and cows.
-Grape orchards are common place in the region.
+Vineyards are common place in the region.